Language Explorer Study Aims & Milestones

 3. Test the app with children and clinicians in three NHS sites around the country

 In 2020 we embarked on a challenge to gather samples of children across the UK retelling the treasure themed story within the Language Explorer app.
 We needed 600 children aged from four to eight, covering a range of socio-economic groups and from around the country.
 We were so pleased to reach this target.
 Following that the Research Associates at Newcastle University have transcribed and analysed the samples by hand, which has been compared with features in the tool as well as being used to train machine learning models.
-At the end of the year we are ready to start evaluating the app in clinics across the NHS.

 This project brings together expertise from across clinical, technical and academic domains.
 The collaborating organisations are Therapy Box, Bristol Speech and Language Therapy Research Unit at North Bristol NHS Trust, Newcastle University and Sirona.